 3. How long does it take to play the Cripple Creek song on a 5 string Banjo?

 It depends on the person who’s playing it.
 If you are learning it for the first time, it might take 15-20 minutes to understand all the notes.
 However, in general, it almost takes around 2-3 minutes.

 4. Is Cripple Creek very hard to play?

-The chorus of the song Cripple Creek consists of low melody + roll which is played fully in the thumb lead style.
-It is one among the most authentic as well as the oldest styles of playing.
+The chorus of the song Cripple Creek consists of a low melody + roll which is played fully in the thumb lead style.
+It is one of the most authentic as well as the oldest styles of playing.
 This is also referred to as the easiest way to a beginner who wants to start playing a Banjo as it always is on the beat.